Create a list of articles to read later. You will be able to access your list from any article in Discover.

 Monitoring, conservation and research is vital to ensure the survival of these animals.
 If you see any basking sharks, you can help by reporting your sightings to the Shark Trust's Basking Shark Project.

-In 2019, the Scottish Government proposed four potential Marine Protected Areas.
-The largest, in the Sea of the Hebrides, would serve as the world's first protected area for basking sharks.
-Consultation has been completed and a decision is awaited.
+In December 2020, four sites were designated as Marine Protected Areas by the Scottish Government.
+The largest, in the Sea of the Hebrides, is the world's first protected area for basking sharks.

 The basking shark can open its mouth up to a metre wide.
 It is the world's second largest fish, surpassed only by the whale shark.